The half-E Ink Lenovo Yoga Book C930 may be the most unusual laptop of the year

 The touchpad is tougher to use.
 It's way too easy to let your finger slide off the touchpad outline onto the keys, and the auto-hiding version of the touchpad feels like it's never there when you need it, but always there when you don't.

-Windows 10 ($99 at Amazon) is still much easier to use with a keyboard and touchpad than with touchscreen controls, so not having a great keyboard/touchpad experience is a mark against this otherwise very clever PC.
+Windows 10 is still much easier to use with a keyboard and touchpad than with touchscreen controls, so not having a great keyboard/touchpad experience is a mark against this otherwise very clever PC.

 Second chances